Calorie-Science/caloriescience-backend/MANUAL_MEAL_PLAN_API.md

 **Behavior:**

+**When `recipeId` is provided:**
+- Removes only the specified recipe from the meal
+- Other recipes in the meal remain
+- Recalculates total meal nutrition from remaining recipes
+- Use this when meal has multiple recipes and you want to remove one

+**When `recipeId` is NOT provided:**
-**When `removeMealSlot: false` (default):**
+- **If `removeMealSlot: false` (default)**:
-- Clears the recipe from the meal slot
+  - Clears ALL recipes from the meal slot
-- Removes all customizations for that meal
+  - Removes all customizations
   - Resets nutrition to undefined
-- **Slot remains and requires a recipe before finalization**
+  - **Slot remains and requires at least one recipe before finalization**
-- Use this when you want to replace the recipe
+  - Use this when you want to replace all recipes

-**When `removeMealSlot: true`:**
+- **If `removeMealSlot: true`**:
   - Completely removes the meal slot from the day structure
-- **Slot no longer requires a recipe**
+  - **Slot no longer requires any recipes**
   - Use this when the client doesn't need this meal (e.g., skip snack today)

 **Validation:**
 - `draftId`: Must exist and belong to nutritionist